aamirjarda/Drone-based-Garbage-monitoring-system-for-Swachh-Bharat-/State of the art document/README.md

 **International Initiatives:**

-* Examples from countries like the USA, Japan, and Australia.
+* Examples from countries like the USA, Japan, and Australiaa.

 **Indian Pilot Projects:**